 Located in "Getaway Country", in northern York Region, Georgina's towns are sheltered along Lake Simcoe's south-eastern shores.
 This large, clean lake is famous for its boating and its annual Ice Fishing Derby, giving Lake Simcoe its title of "Ice Fishing Capital of Canada".

 Georgina offers a number of year-round activities in a variety of recreational facilities, including our many impressive public parks, beaches, forested areas, and conservation areas, such as the Duclos Point Nature Reserve, Sibbald Point Provincial Park, Willow Beach and De La Salle Park, Keswick Marsh Fish and Bird Sanctuary, museums, craft and music festivals and the Stephen Leacock Theatre.

 We are a family focused community with a community centre and indoor pool facilities, ice rinks, libraries and the new pride of Georgina…The ROC (Recreation Outdoor Campus).
-Chockfull of soccer fields, baseball diamonds, a chalet, restaurants, beginner skiing, snowboarding, a toboggan/tubing hill, zip lines, waterpark and so much more!
+Chockfull of soccer fields, baseball diamonds, a chalet, restaurants, skiing, snowboarding, a toboggan hill, zip lines, waterpark and more!

 Like many settlements in Ontario, industry was the driving force behind the Village's origin.
 The site was first a dam, impeding the flow of The Black River three miles in from Lake Simcoe.

 It was named Bouchier Mills after the pioneer who built the dam in 1831.
 The settlement gradually grew with the addition of a gristmill and a general store.
 Soon the Village added a post office (the first in Georgina) and a schoolhouse, which also served as a house of worship until 1858 and as a Town Hall until the mid-1850's.
 In 1864, after more growth including the building of St. James Anglican Church, the Village's name was changed from Bouchier Mills to Sutton.